dream-faster/dream-faster-landing/src/projects/laplace.md

 ## Overview

-**laplace** is an end-to-end ML framework to train and predict on neurally-enhanced graphs for recommendation.
+**laplace** is an end-to-end recommendation engine framework for large-scale graphs.

 The pipeline is designed for self-supervised edge prediction on heterogenous graphs.